South Australia's 1921 Model 27L

 Price, new:

-Prior Owner's remarks: "The vehicle is on display in our row of 'more unusual' cars.
-This means that it is readily visible from front, side and rear, unlike the cars in rows in some other parts of the museum where only the fronts of the cars are really visible.
-It was first registered in 1921 with plate number 12378 to an Elizabeth Bowman of East Terrace Adelaide.
+"The Milburn was first registered in 1921 with plate number 12378 to an Elizabeth Bowman of East Terrace Adelaide.
 I think the precise date is September 9th, but that is unclear." --- Rob Pilgrim, Senior Curator

 Webmaster remarks 100709: This is a 1921 Model 27L and given the history mentioned above will be shown as such unless confirmed to have the 1922 new features.
 Interestingly, this 1921 car may well have incorporated at least one feature of the 1922 Model 27L's----note in the pictures the existence of a Model-T style snubber mounted between the forward center frame and axle.
 This could have been an after-market add-on or something that was requested of the factory or perhaps the factory built a few with this before deciding with the 1922 models that the Gabriel Snubbers were preferred and less conspicuous.
 This friction snubber was likely added after-market and perhaps when the car was given a RH steering wheel, etc.